Publish your app

-When you finish building and testing your app, you can publish it as a web service on Azure and get an HTTP endpoint that you can use from your client application.
+When you finish building and testing your LUIS app, you can publish it as a web service on Azure and get an HTTP endpoint that can be integrated into any client or backend code.

-You can either publish your app directly to the Production Slot where end users can access and use your model, or you can publish to a Staging Slot where you can iteratively test your app to validate changes before publishing to the production slot.
+You can either publish your app directly to the Production Slot where end users can access and use your model, or you can publish to a Staging Slot for working through trials and tests to validate changes before publishing to the production slot.

-Open your app (for example, TravelAgent) by clicking its name on My Apps page, and then click Publish App in the left panel to access the Publish App page.
-The screenshot below shows the Publish page as it appears if you haven't published your app yet.
+Open your app by clicking its name on the My Apps page, and then click Publish App in the left panel.
+The following screenshot shows the Publish App page if you haven't published your app yet.

 If you have previously published this app, this page looks like the following screenshot:

-- Choose whether to publish to the Production or to Staging slot by selecting the corresponding value from the Endpoint Slot list.
+- Choose whether to publish to Production or to Staging by selecting from the Endpoint Slot list.

-- If you want the JSON response of your published app to include all intents defined in your app and their prediction scores, click Add Verbose Flag checkbox.
-Otherwise, it will include only the top scoring intent.
+If you want the JSON response of your published app to include all intents defined in your app and their prediction scores, click Add Verbose Flag checkbox.
+Otherwise, it includes only the top scoring intent.

 Click Publish.
 The endpoint URL of your published app is displayed.